jsimpson/_archived_second_wind/README.md

 bundle exec rake db:migrate
 ```

+### Import your GeoRoute files`

-Download your GeoRoute files from Garmin (or where ever they end up).
+You will need to download your GeoRoute files from Garmin (or where ever they end up).
 I use the [Disconnect](https://gist.github.com/jsimpson/174beffe4e32222cf4da) script to download (scrape) my GeoRoute files from Garmin Connect.
 If you use a different GPS vendor, you'll need to obtain your GeoRoute files another way.

-### Companion Rake tasks

-Importing currently only supports TCX GeoRoute file formats.
+Importing is currently only supported via Rake tasks, and *only the TCX GeoRoute file format* is currently supported.

 #### Bulk importing GeoRoutes